Kniphofia Growth and Care Guide

 Kniphofia Ignites Garden Color

 Looking to grow Kniphofia, also known as Red Hot Poker, in your garden?
 At Garden Delivery, we offer top-quality Kniphofia plants known for their dramatic, torch-like flower spikes and bold presence in sunny landscapes.
-Blooming in fiery shades of red, orange, and yellow, these architectural perennials thrive in full sun and well-drained soil, making them ideal for drought-tolerant and low-maintenance gardens.
 They’re especially attractive to hummingbirds and bring vertical interest and late-season color to garden beds and borders.
-Sourced from trusted growers, our Kniphofia selections offer strong performance, bold color, and lasting impact.
+Our Kniphofia selections offer strong performance, bold color, and lasting impact.
 Plant Kniphofia today and heat up your garden with style and structure.